nrcrast/cmdt/README.md

-  --dash-conformance        Run DASH-IF conformance tool (DASH only) -t, --thumbnails          Validate thumbnails (check for duplicates) --media-stream-validator  Run apple's media stream validator (HLS only) -h, --help                display help for command
+  --dash-conformance        Run DASH-IF conformance tool (DASH only) -t, --thumbnails          Validate thumbnails (check for duplicates) --media-stream-validator  Run apple's media stream validator (HLS only) -p, --log-periods         Print a table of periods in manifest (DASH only) -h, --help                display help for command
 ```